VLM2Vec: Training Vision-Language Models for Massive Multimodal Embedding Tasks: Experiments

 \subsubsection{Impact of Instructions}

 Previous studies have shown the influence of instructions on addressing various tasks. \model, which leverages a VLM as its backbone and is trained on large-scale datasets with instructions, is expected to better generalize across tasks and improve performance in multimodal embedding tasks.
-In this section, we evaluate the performance of \model with and without task-specific instructions to quantify the impact of incorporating instructions into the embedding process.
-As shown in Table \ref{tab:ablation_instruction}, excluding instructions leads to an average performance drop of around 30\%, highlighting the importance of instruction-guided embeddings.
+In this section, we evaluate the performance of both CLIP and \model with and without task-specific instructions to quantify the impact of incorporating instructions into the embedding process.
+As shown in Table \ref{tab:ablation_instruction}, incorporating instructions reduces the CLIP model's performance by 29.4\%, while our \model achieves a 49.4\% improvement.
+This highlights how a VLM backbone enhances the embedding model's instruction-following capability and emphasizes the advantages of instruction-guided embeddings.